akey7/biochemistry-jl/README.md

 | X4       | PEP        |
 | X5       | Pyruvate   |

+Input1 is a small steady stream of glucose, while Input2 is stream of glucose of concentration over time.

 ### How to run and plot simulation

 To run a simulation to reproduce Figure 5 of Voit et al., run these commands: